Martchus/PKGBUILDs/README.md

 # PKGBUILDs
-Contains PKGBUILD files for creating Arch Linux packages of my applications.
+Contains PKGBUILD files for creating Arch Linux packages of my own and other applications.

-It also contains packages for creation of Windows binaries with Mingw-w64.
+For some applications it also provides PKGBUILD files for the creation of Windows binaries with the Mingw-w64 cross compiler.